CharlieGitDB/what-did-I-do-today/README.md

 # wdidt - What Did I Do Today

-A personal CLI tool for managing daily notes with todos, useful information, and scratch notes.
+A personal CLI tool for managing daily notes with todos, references, and notes.
+Features interactive vim-style management and optional Confluence sync.

 ## Features

-- **Daily Notes**: Automatically creates dated sections for each day
+- **Daily Notes**: Automatically creates dated sections for each day (sorted by most recent)
-- **Todo Management**: Add, toggle, edit, and delete todos with an interactive interface
+- **Interactive Todo Management**: Add, toggle, edit, and delete todos with vim-style navigation
-- **References**: Save commands, snippets, and useful info with unique 3-word identifiers for easy searching
-- **Quick Notes**: Jot down random thoughts and scratch notes
+- **Interactive Notes Management**: Add, view, edit, and delete notes with timestamps
+- **Interactive References Management**: Add, view, edit, and delete references with unique IDs
+- **Context Support**: Add detailed context to any todo item
+- **Confluence Sync**: Optional automatic or manual sync to Confluence with silent mode
+- **HTML/XHTML Format**: Notes stored in Confluence-compatible format
-- **Custom Directory**: Choose where to save your notes on first run
+- **Custom Directory**: Choose where to save your notes
-- **Markdown Format**: All notes saved in a clean markdown format

 ## Installation